Best Greenworks Pressure Washers in 2026: Budget Picks

 Greenworks vs Sun Joe: The Budget Question

-Sun Joe undercuts Greenworks by $40–60 on similar PSI models.
+Sun Joe undercuts Greenworks by entry-level tier on similar PSI models.
 Is it worth it?
 Ehhh.

 Sun Joe is a budget brand.
 It'll work, probably for years.
 But there's slightly less build quality, slightly less responsive customer service, and less brand loyalty if something breaks.

 For a tool you use 6 times a year?
 That doesn't matter much.
 Go Sun Joe.
 For a tool you'll own and care about?
-Pay the extra $50 for Greenworks or Ryobi and sleep better.
+Pay the extra entry-level tier for Greenworks or Ryobi and sleep better.

 Pro Tip: Corded electric pressure washers aren't cheaper to run than gas—both draw power from somewhere.
 But electricity is typically cheaper per hour than gas in most areas, and maintenance is zero, so your real cost is lower over time.